andersennl/example-graphql-node/readme.md

 ```

 ## Example queries
-The following queries are examples for what you an do in the GraphiQL web interface (Open [http://localhost:4000/graphql](http://localhost:4000/graphql)).
+The following queries are examples for what you an use in the GraphiQL web interface (Open [http://localhost:4000/graphql](http://localhost:4000/graphql)).

 ### Query all customers, get fields id, name and age